 How does Google Ads work?

 If you’re unfamiliar with Google Ads, your first question will likely be, how does it even work??
 Thankfully, it’s not as complicated as it sounds!
-When you purchase a Google Search Ad, your product or service will appear in front of potential customers when searching for things relevant to what you offer.
+When you purchase a Google Search Ad, your product or service will appear before potential customers when searching for things relevant to what you offer.

 Think about it this way: ever notice that over time, Amazon, Facebook and other websites magically offer you things that you are interested in every time you log in?